 Leave Edinburgh westwards on the A8 through Haymarket and along the Corstorphine Road.
 Sometimes it can surprising that the city of Edinburgh has a population of over half a million inhabitants when the ocean and rugged hills seem to be just on the doorstep.
 Indeed, the city is hemmed in by the Firth of Forth and the Pentland Hills but it stretches out westwards and you will see evidence of this larger conurbation as you drive out of the capital.
 Notice the beautiful Donaldson School on the right.
 This spectacular building was set up as a school for deaf children and was designed by William Henry Playfair, opening in 1851.
 The national rugby ground, Murrayfield is to your left and you will pass the entrance to Edinburgh Zoo a little distance to your right as you leave the urban landscape behind you and head to the hills.

 As you drive towards Falkirk you will see evidence of industry, refineries, petro-chemical plants, distribution centres, but also those ever present mountains, the Ochill range, far off in the distance.
 Falkirk lies on the meeting point of two canals, the Union and the Forth and Clyde.
-Signs for the Falkirk Wheel will take visitors to a boat lift which takes traffic from the river up to the canal level on a giant wheel.
+Signs for the Falkirk Wheel will take visitors to a boat lift which takes traffic from one canal up to the other on a giant wheel.
+This is the world's only rotating boat lift, replacing the lock system that closed when the canals were abandoned in the 1930s.
+When they were restored this wonderful new system was introduced in 2002.
+You can even do a mini boat cruise that allows you to experience the wheel.
 Another attraction, visible on your left from the M9 are The Kelpies, a huge design by Andy Scott featuring two very large horses heads and dedicated to the mythical Kelpie creatures of Scottish folklore.

 Falkirk is the site of two battles, the first battle of Falkirk in 1298 was a loss for William Wallace at the hands of the English, accounts say he resigned his Guardianship of Scotland role after this defeat, the second battle was in 1746 and a victory for Bonnie Prince Charlie and the Jacobites over the Government forces during the '45 rebellion.